joshbegley/nyt-latest/previous.md

 `The inquiry comes after a report that Dr. Neal ElAttrache, the physician for the team, supported the U.F.C. star Conor McGregor in using performance-enhancing drugs while recovering from an injury.`\
 https://www.nytimes.com/2026/06/11/sports/baseball/baseball-doctor-steroids-mcgregor.html

-**Kennedy Center Votes to Appeal Order That Trump’s Name Be Removed**\
+**Kennedy Center Appeals Order to Remove Trump’s Name**\
-`A federal judge had ruled that the Washington arts institution must take the president’s name off its facade by Friday.`\
+`One day before a deadline to take the president’s name off its facade, the arts institution appealed a federal judge’s ruling that also temporarily blocked it from closing.`\
 https://www.nytimes.com/2026/06/11/arts/music/kennedy-center-appeal-trump-name.html

 **Slayyyter on Her Viral Coachella Performaance.**\